 - Smith machine

-Chest Press vs. Bench Press for Beginners
+Chest Press vs. Bench Press

 Despite looking pretty straightforward, there is a lot to think about when doing bench presses.
 Because of this, most beginners would do well to have a few sessions using the chest press before moving onto this free weight exercise.